Four halloween pet safety tips

 • Comfort: Make sure the costume is comfortable, doesn’t restrict movement, and is free of small parts that could be chewed off and choked on.

-• Recognition: Make sure your pet is easily recognizable to prevent any potential frights or flights.
+• Recognition: Make sure your pet is easily recognisable to prevent any potential frights or flights.

 Your dog should be well-mannered on leash and shouldn't exhibit aggressive or reactive behaviour.
 (Your cat, too, if you're brave enough to train them to walk on a leash).

-But honestly, even the most well-mannered pup can exhibit strange behaviors if they see Freddy Krueger approaching.
+But honestly, even the most well-mannered pup can exhibit strange behaviours if they see Freddy Krueger approaching.
 We highly recommend keeping your pup and cat safe at home, not out and about.

 Decor dangers

-While spooky embellishments add to the festive fun at your house, they can harbor hidden hazards for our furry friends.
+While spooky embellishments add to the festive fun at your house, they can harbour hidden hazards for our furry friends.

 Here's a deeper dive into some common decor dangers and how to navigate them to keep your pets safe.